Sumitkrv/PRSPARKZ1/public/images/why/README.md

 - **Quality**: High resolution, web-optimized
 - **Style**: Professional, business-related imagery

-**Note**: If an image is not found, a beautiful "Coming Soon" placeholder will be displayed with gradient backgrounds.
+**Note**: If an image is not found, a beautiful placeholder will be displayed with gradient backgrounds.